naomijub/naomijub/README.md

 <br/>

 ## Currently working on
-- Trying to port my work to an open source version of our Bevy Editor
+- Trying to port my work to an free version of our Bevy Editor.
+  - Compiles to all major targets
+  - Compiles to some NDA platforms upon NDA

 ## Engineering Stack